 When you look at a cross-section of a chip, you see that silicon gates are at the bottom, forming logical primitives like nand gates, with a series of metal layers above (labeled M1 through M8), forming wires that connect different gates.
 A cartoon model of the manufacturing process is that chips are built from the bottom up, one layer a time, where each layer is created by depositing some material and then etching part of it away using a mask, in a process that’s analogous to lithographic printing.
 The non-cartoon version involves a lot of complexity – Todd Fernendez estimates that it takes about 500 steps to create the layers below “M1”.
 Additionally, the level of precision needed is high enough that the light used to etch causes enough wear in the equipment that it wears out.
 You probably don’t normally think about lenses wearing out due to light passing through them, but at the level of precision required for each of the hundreds of steps required to make a transistor, it’s a serious problem.
 If that sounds surprising to you, you’re not alone.
 An ITRS roadmap from the 90s predicted that by 2016, we’d be at almost 30Ghz (higher is better) on a 9nm process (smaller is better), with chips consuming almost 300 watts.
 Instead, 5 Ghz is considered pretty fast, and anyone who isn’t Intel will be lucky to get high-yield production on a 14nm process by the start of 2016.
 Making chips is harder than anyone guessed it would be.

 A modern chip has enough layers that it takes about three months to make one, from start to finish.
 This makes bugs very bad news since a bug fix that requires a change to one of the bottom layers takes three months to manufacture.
-In order to reduce the turnaround time on bug fixes, it’s typical to scatter unused logic gates around the silicon, to allow small bug fixes to be done with an edit to a few layers that are near top.
-Since chips are made in a manufacturing line process, at any point in time, there are batches of partially complete chips. if you only need to edit one of the top metal layers, you can apply the edit to a partially finished chip, cutting the turnaround time down from months to weeks.
+In order to reduce the turnaround time on bug fixes, it’s typical to scatter unused logic gates around the silicon, to allow small bug fixes to be done with an edit to a few layers that are near the top.
+Since chips are made in a manufacturing line process, at any point in time, there are batches of partially complete chips.
+If you only need to edit one of the top metal layers, you can apply the edit to a partially finished chip, cutting the turnaround time down from months to weeks.

 Since chips are designed to allow easy edits, someone with access to the design before the chip is manufactured (such as the manufacturer) can make major changes with relatively small edits.
 I suspect that if you were to make this comment to anyone at a major CPU company, they’d tell you it’s impossible to do this without them noticing because it would get caught in characterization or when they were trying to find speed paths or something similar.
 One would hope, but actual hardware devices have shipped with backdoors, and either no one noticed, or they were complicit.[return]